How to pour honey like a pro!

 #1: Pour honey like a pro in style!

 My dispensing issues are solved with a fun teardrop jar, from yesteryear!

 I love this dispenser, y’all.

-Every morning, it greets me as I impatiently wait for the coffee pot to brew enough dark liquid to fill my mug and I think of my grandmother, who was a waitress in New York her entire adult life.
+Every morning, it greets me as I impatiently wait for the coffee pot to brew enough dark liquid to fill my mug.
+I often think of my grandmother, who was a waitress in New York her entire adult life.

 I imagine her placing these dispensers on tables along with pancakes and waffles.

 One for you.
 One for you.
 One for you.

 I’m sure hers were filled with syrup (which is also a great use for the dispenser!), but mine is filled with honey.

 I have thought of getting another one for our maple syrup, but it stays in the fridge and most times I like to warm it through before I use it.